The Misbourne Way

 Impeccable behaviour is fundamental to success in the classroom and the school; success for both students and teachers.

 Behaviour for Learning is, as it suggests, behaviour that allows for and encourages learning to take place.
 High standards of behaviour needs to be taught, modelled and rewarded.
 Achievement points form a key aspect of procedures used within The Misbourne.

-Achievement points are issued for a variety of reasons and students will receive points from their Form Tutor, their Head of Year, the Assistant Headteacher Pastoral, the Deputy Headteacher and our Headteaacher as they gain an increasing number of points throughout the year.
+Achievement points are issued for a variety of reasons and students will receive points from their Form Tutor, their Head of School, the Assistant Headteacher Pastoral, the Deputy Headteacher and our Headteacher as they gain an increasing number of points throughout the year.

 Students learn best in an ordered environment.
 This can be achieved when expectations of learning and behaviour are high and their consequences are made explicit and applied consistently.
 The self-esteem of all members of our learning community is enhanced by praise, reward and celebration and this is a priority for the school.

 All members of the school community should be Ready, Respectful and Responsible; the importance of clear and consistent classroom routines which are always adhered to and a culture of rewards for success.

 Students’ responsibilities are to follow the expectations set out in The Misbourne Way.